123456789_123456789_123456789_123456789_123456789_

 }

-2. Take that attachable_sgid and ask your frontend to insert it in rich text content using an <action-text-attachment> tag:
+Thereafter, you can take the attachable_sgid and insert it in rich text content within your frontend code using the <action-text-attachment> tag:

 <action-text-attachment sgid="BAh7CEkiCG…"></action-text-attachment>